 But I felt an urge to help people in an even more profound way.

 I’d done some serious work with a life coach back in London (who helped me manifest my husband on a beach in Portugal - so you know she was good!), and she’d given me the tools to get clear on what was important, and what I wanted to create for my life and career.

 I realized that what my entire life had been leading up to, the thing I knew how to do better than anyone else was:

-To help women create and build their own passion-filled businesses.
+To help women shift from overworked imposters to confident CEOs of their passion-filled businesses.

-I had business sense, I had experience hustling, organizing and making shit happen.
-I knew I had a unique ability to see the big vision and all of the little steps, strategies and details to turn it into reality.
+I had a business degree, business sense, I had experience hustling, organizing and making shit happen.
+I knew I had a unique ability to see the big vision and all of the little steps, strategies, and details to turn it into reality.